Store

 An herbal poultice may have many healing benefits, including helping to address inflammation.
 The type of poultice depends on what condition you would like to address.
 You would use different ingredients in a poultice for arthritis than one for eczema, for example.

-If you would like to know more about making an herbal poultice or its suitability, the team at Dr. Lam Coaching can help.
+If you want to know more about making an herbal poultice or its suitability, the team at Dr. Lam Coaching can help.
 We offer a free** no-obligation phone consultation at +1 (626) 571-1234 where we will privately discuss your concerns and options.
-You can also send us a question through our Ask The Doctor system by clicking here.

 Depending on the type of herbs used, an herbal poultice may help aid in the healing process.
 Sprains have an element of inflammation, so it may help with swelling and pain as well.
 Do make sure you use the correct herbs for your condition.